after the 2010 Census, the General Assembly drew new boundaries for the 11 districts for election to the US House of

 In redistricting, the requirements of the 1965 Voting Rights Act must be considered.
 It is no longer legal to unfairly dilute the ability of voters belonging to a minority race.
-As described in one redistricting primer:8
+As described in one redistricting primer:9

 In 1981, the redistricting process was unusually difficult.
-Virginia had been dominated by the Democratic Party since the 1890's, but Republicans were starting to gain ground in state elections.
+Virginia had been dominated by the Democratic Party since 1883, but Republicans were starting to gain ground in state elections.
 Mills Godwin had converted to the Republican Party and been elected again as governor in 1973, and fellow Republican John Dalton was elected to that office in 1977.
-Democrats still controlled the General Assembly, but after the 1980 Census had to eliminate multi-member districts to meet court requirements.
+Democrats still controlled the General Assembly, but after the 1980 Census had to eliminate multi-member districts to meet Federal court requirements that declared multi-member districts unconstitutionally diluted the power of minority voters.

-Drawing new boundaries that would preserve the election potential for all incumbents was not possible, and negotiations were complex.
+Drawing new boundaries that would preserve the election potential for all incumbents was not possible in 1981.
+Drawing 100 single-member districts required placing fragments of different cities/counties in different districts; there was no way to retain many city/county boundaries as House of Delegate district boundaries without multi-member districts.
 At one point, the House of Delegates approved a "fair and balanced" plan, but the map defined 101 districts - one too many.
 It took 14 different meetings before the House of Delegates and the State Senate reached final agreement.

-In 1991, the General Assembly was still controlled by the Democrats.
-They created a redistricting map to extend that control by placing 18 House Republicans into nine districts.9
+In 1991, both houses of the General Assembly were controlled by the Democrats.
+They created a redistricting map to extend that control by placing 18 House Republicans into nine districts.
+They also drew a new Congressional District map that placed two Republican incumbents in the same district.

 In the subsequent election, the voters of the district elected Bobby Scott, Virginia's second black member of Congress and the first since John Mercer Langston in 1889.
 However, in 1997 a panel of Federal judges required the boundaries to be revised, because the shape of the district was determined too closely by the racial characteristics of its voters and the boundaries were not sufficiently compact.